Heart Disease Prevention & Wellness

 Nuts are high in fat, 80-89% of calories coming from fat.
 Do they contain cholesterol?

-See How Easily You Can Reduce Bad Cholesterol [GUEST Article]
+See How Easily You Can Reduce Bad Cholesterol

-a.
-Cholesterol Myths – both Good and Bad
+Cholesterol Myths - both Good and Bad

 Most people view cholesterol as a bad thing, but the truth is there are actually two types of it.
 There is good cholesterol (HDL) and there is bad cholesterol (LDL).
 You’ll know you have too much LDL if you end up with plaques in your arteries.
 This results in a blood flow block in your arteries as the opening gets smaller.
 Your high blood cholesterol is not the result of taking in dietary cholesterol.
 The presence of saturated fat and Trans fat is the reason for the high cholesterol.
 Exercising often and taking in fibrous and unsaturated foods will keep your cholesterol down.

-b.
 What Numbers Mean in Cholesterol

 On an average, adults will usually need to have cholesterol checks every five years.
 Each time you get a cholesterol check it will yield four results – total cholesterol, LDL cholesterol, HDL cholesterol and Triglycerides.
 You will probably need more exercise and dietary change if you go above or below the healthy levels.